If you shop around for a web hosting plan for the first time, you might be utterly confused by the endless options of different web hosting types.

 Shared hosting is a preferred choice of many website owners.
 In shared hosting, a single server is shared across multiple users.
 Shared hosting hosts multiple websites, sometimes the number is in the thousands.

 Shared hosting plans are very cheap as the server cost is diluted across multiple users.
-If a server accommodates fewer users, the price goes up for all individual users.
+If a server accommodates fewer users, the price increases for all users.

-Please note that in shared hosting, you don’t get any dedicated resources.
+Please note that you don’t get any dedicated resources in shared hosting.
 All resources are shared across all users of that particular server.

 Shared hosting has a bad reputation for speed.
 The reason is obvious.
-When a computer is used by multiple users, it will be slow only.
+When multiple users use a computer, it will be slow only.
 Right?
-The same concept is true for web servers too.
+The same concept applies to web servers.

-But there are some web hosts that offer a good amount of resources and speed even in shared hosting.
+However, some web hosts offer a good amount of resources and speed, even when shared hosting.
 You need to analyze their web hosting plans before making a decision.

-Shared hosting has its own share of issues but it is still the preferred choice as it is cheap, often offers unlimited storage and bandwidth and most importantly, it is easy to set up.
+Shared hosting has its share of issues, but it is still the preferred choice as it is cheap, often offers unlimited storage and bandwidth, and, most importantly, is easy to set up.

 Please note that most web hosts offer the best deal when you sign up for a multi-year contract with no option for scalability in between.

 This option is not bad if you can forecast your traffic stats.
-However, if you are not sure how things may turn around in the future, better to sign up for yearly plans only.
+However, if you are unsure how things may turn around in the future, it is better to sign up for yearly plans only.

 - If you are a beginner with a tight budget